TheTrollMane/YUSP/README.md

 2. Spotify Secret Key

 # Site
-You get these from this site: https://developer.spotify.com/
+You get the Client ID & Secret key from this site: https://developer.spotify.com/